coverney/Fake-Anglican/README.md

  classes making up the source code, and multiple run time representation Value classes.

  The programming language is called Fake Anglican because it is based off of Anglican, a probabilistic programming language.
-More information about our project can be found [here](Probabilistic Programming Slides.pdf).
+More information about our project can be found [here](Probabilistic_Programming_Slides.pdf).
+If you have any questions, please email coverney@olin.edu or vchen@olin.edu.